2019–20 Exeter City F.C. season

 The 2019–20 Exeter City season was the club's 118th year in existence and their eighth consecutive season in League Two.
 The club reached the semi-finals of the EFL Trophy.
 City were eliminated in the second round of the FA Cup, and in the first round of the EFL Cup.

 The season covers the period from 1 July 2019 to 30 June 2020.

 Background and pre-season

 The 2018–19 was Matt Taylor's first season as Exeter City manager, having taken over from Paul Tisdale in the summer of 2018.
-Exeter finished the season in 9th place, one point outside the play-offs, and were knocked out of all domestic cups in the early stages.
+Exeter finished the season in 9th place, one point outside the play-offs, and was knocked out of all domestic cups in the early stages.